Guitar Hero 5: Reception

 The track list, while well received for the most part, was found to be one of the weaker features.
 While Helgeson and others noted that the track list was "extremely diverse and for the most part well selected", this diversity was found to work against the game as well.
 Justin Haywald of 1UP.com noted that with the diverse track list, there would be a good chance players would find songs they liked, but at the same time, would also find songs they loathed.
 Brudvig noted that while "the goal was to include a bit of everything", the diversity of the track list ensures "that nobody will like everything on the disc".
 Gies noted that while the guitar difficulty progression in the Career mode was strong and better than in previous games, it leaves the vocals and drummer progression "all over the place", while Schiesel considered the vocals parts "somewhat rough" in comparison to The Beatles: Rock Band.
 Haywald noted that the singing portions of the game were still weak, with poor indicators to help the player's performance, and with the possibility of multiple vocalists performing at the same time, would make it hard for a player to keep track of his pitch.
 While reviews appreciated Activision's efforts to allow the importing of songs from previous games, the small number of tracks that were available at launch felt at odds with the impression that Activision had made of the process prior to the game's release.
 The improvements made in GHTunes were seen as "leaps and bounds" above the original offering in World Tour, though was still considered to be too unwieldy for average players.

+There was some criticism of the Guitar Hero 5 cover art.
+Wired said "It's really boring" and "you can at least try to crank up some artistic creativity" but also stated "it's simple and easy to read."
+Jumped the Shark said "I’m not even sure that can be considered artwork.
+It looks like maybe they were supposed to put something on the case and then decided this was good enough."

 On its week of release in the United Kingdom, Guitar Hero 5 was the most purchased title across all game systems, beating The Beatles: Rock Band which was also released during that same week in the country.
 United States sales of Guitar Hero 5 for the Xbox 360 reached 210,800 units on its first month of release, making it the 9th best selling title for the month, and 499,000 units total across all platforms were sold, comparable to World Tours first month sales of 534,000 units.
 The total revenue for United States sales in September 2009 was $33 million, driving primarily by sales of the standalone copy of the game.
 The game sold just under 1 million copies worldwide by the end of 2009.

-Guitar Hero 5 has been nominated for the "Best Family Game" Interactive Achievement Award from the Academy of Interactive Arts & Sciences.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Guitar Hero 5 for "Family Game of the Year".